OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 In order to debug an app from the decompiled source code, you should first create your Android project and copy the decompiled java sources into the source folder as described above at "Statically Analyzing Java Code" part.
 Set the debug app (in this tutorial it is Uncrackable1) and make sure you turned on "Wait For Deugger" switch from "Developer Options".

-Once you tap the Uncrackable app icon from the launcher, it will get suspended and wait for a debugger to attach its process.
+Once you tap the Uncrackable app icon from the launcher, it will get suspended in "wait for a debugger" mode.

 <img src="Images/Chapters/0x05c/waitfordebugger.png" width="350px" />